teemupaloniemi/aifa/README.md

 This diagram provides a visual representation of the system's flow, highlighting the interactions between the user, the application interface, the funding controller, the frameworks database, and the LLM model.

-# Llama Model Server Setup Guide for Inference

-Before you can use the Flask app for model inference, you need to set up the environment for serving the model.
-The process involves obtaining the model, positioning it in the proper directory, and configuring any necessary dependencies.

-## Steps to Set Up Llama Model Server:

-1. **Prepare the Model Directory**:
-    - Move to a directory named `llm` in your repository where you'll serve the model.

-2. **Clone and Build the llama.cpp Repository**:
-    - Clone the `llama.cpp` repository from [https://github.com/ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp).
-    - Follow the build instructions provided in the repository guide to prepare the environment. (run `make -j`)

-3. **Download and Position the Model**:
-    - Acquire the model you're using in the GGUF format.
-    - Add your GGUF model to the `models` folder of the cloned repository.
-    - Add the name of your model in the api.py file.

-4. **Running the Flask App**:
-    - Inside your `llm` directory, you'll find the Python script `api.py` which contains the Flask app that interfaces with the model.
-    - Execute the command: `python api.py` to initiate the Flask app.
-    - This command starts a development server on `localhost:8000`.

-5. **For Model Inference**:
-    - With the Flask server active, direct a POST request to `localhost:8000/query` to interact with the model and get inference results.

-6. **Dependencies for the LLM Directory**:
-    - To establish and operate the model server, the following tools and packages are required:
-        - `make`: for building the `llama.cpp` repository.
-        - `python`: for running the Flask app.
-        - Any additional dependencies specified in the `llama.cpp` repository '
-        - Install Flask and termcolor for `api.py` with `pip install Flask termcolor`

-Once these steps are complete, your Flask app will be set to receive and process prompts, returning model-generated responses.
-Now you can move to the next section.

 ## Usage

 1. Clone the repository.